 The Cricut Maker is the most versatile machine, cutting the widest variety of materials that I have found.
 You can cut paper, fabric, felt, cardboard, softwoods, leather, and more.
 Honestly, there are so many things it can cut, you can really make just about anything.
 You can also etch, perforate, print-and-cut, and so much more.
 It’s a truly all-in-one cutting machine.

 That said, I also have a Cricut Explore Air 2 and it does so much.
-If that is what your budget allows for, it’s a very, very good machine that I highly recommend.
+If that is what your budget allows, it’s a very, very good machine that I highly recommend.
 The biggest things I miss are having to bond felt before I cut it (which is not required with the Maker) and not being able to use the machine to cut softwoods.
-It may seem like you don’t NEED to cut wood, but let me tell you, making projects with layered wood that are cut precisely is really neat.
+It may seem like you don’t NEED to cut wood, but let me tell you, making projects with layered wood pieces cut precisely is really neat.

 How to Stay Legal with Your Craft Business

-Violating their right to their work can (and does) result in fines, expensive lawsuits, and tons of heartache.
+Violating their right to their work can (and does) result in fines, expensive lawsuits, and tons of heartache, stress, and bad days.

 NEVER rely on the Internet or Facebook groups and the advice given by other sellers who “get away with it.”
-If you’re caught, don’t think “just because you’re small” that big corporations won’t come after you seeking damages.
+Don’t think “just because you’re small” that big corporations won’t come after you seeking damages.
 They will and they do – from Disney to the NFL, they enforce their protections.

 Do I Need a Business License to Get Started Selling Crafts Made with My Cricut?